16patsle/lazysizes/README.md

 ## Changelog

+### 1.3.1

+- Hotfix for partial deploy causing missing files in v1.3.0

 ### 1.3.0

 Note that this is the last release that will support PHP 5.6 and WordPress 3.9.
 The next release will most likely require PHP 7.2 and WordPress 4.5 or newer.